stakahama/sie-eng270-projectexample/README.md

 ### Inputs and outputs

 Inputs:
+- "*data/capteur.csv*" is a tab-delimited file.
-- "*data/sensors.csv*" is a tab-delimited file.
+- "*data/seedvalues.json*" is a tab-delimited file.

 Outputs:
 - "*results/plausibilite.csv*" is a comma-delimted file.